bglasber/dendrite_vldb/README.md

 has some customized thread-local data storage code.
 This is because Pin does not support TLS coming from built-in language features.

-Notebook with graph generation over high level experiment results is in experiment\_results.
-Raw result files uploaded soon in same directory.
+Notebook with graph generation, and experiment results is in experiment\_results.